PingOfDeathSA/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-Your Bash script must pass Shellcheck (version 0.7.0) without any error The first line of all your Bash scripts should be exactly #!/usr/bin/env bash The second line of all your Bash scripts should be a comment explaining what is the script doing Copyright - Plagiarism
+Your Bash script must pass Shellcheck (version 0.7.0) without any error The first line of all your Bash scripts should be exactly #!/usr/bin/env bash The second line of all your Bash scripts should be a comment explaining what is the script doing
-You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
-You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
-You are not allowed to publish any content of this project.
-Any form of plagiarism is strictly forbidden and will result in removal from the program.
-More Info
-Shellcheck
-Shellcheck is a tool that will help you write proper Bash scripts.
-It will make recommendations on your syntax and semantics and provide advice on edge cases that you might not have thought about.
-Shellcheck is your friend!
-All your Bash scripts must pass Shellcheck without any error or you will not get any points on the task.

-Shellcheck is available on the school’s computers.
-If you want to use it on your own computer, here is how to install it.

-Examples:

-Not passing Shellcheck